noahbrenner/fresh_tomatillos/README.md

 #### `[Movie Title]`

 The title must be enclosed in square brackets (`[Name of Movie]`) and on its own line.
-The brackets designate a section of the config file.
-All parameters below this line, but before the next movie title, apply to this movie.
+These brackets designate a section of the config file.
+All parameters below the movie title line, but before the next title, apply to this movie.

 #### `summary`